qcode-software/qcode-tcl/doc/procs/cast_postcode.md

 Description
 -----------
-Deperecated - see [qc::cast postcode]
+Deprecated - see [qc::cast postcode]
 Try to cast a string into UK Postcode form

 Examples